zeli8888/BikeShareApp/README.md

 # 🚲 BikeShareApp

 **BikeShareApp** is a web application designed to help you get the shared bikes information in dublin.
-You can get real-time updates on bike station availability and current weather conditions, see visualized availability trends for each bike station, and plan your route based on your location with ease using this app. 🎉
+You can get real-time updates on bike station availability and current weather conditions, see visualized availability trends for each bike station, and choose routes to bike station based on your location with ease using this app. 🎉

 ---